 Lisbon is awesome.
-There is no better way to start a new post about the Portuguese Capital.
+There is no the best way to start a new post about the Portuguese Capital.
 Lisbon is well known like the new cool Capital of Europe, with a good growing economy, especially for the hi-tech and new remote job, low tax and good lifestyle.

-The city is going to be expanded without losing the ancient style and the colourful buildings.
+The city is going to be expanded without losing the ancient style and colourful buildings.

 Lisbon is selected as the best European spot of the last few years, choice by a lot of remote worker as a new and cheap but fast-growing home.

 Are you planning your next trip to Lisbon?
 So, you need to know that before Go.

 You are going to walk on a museum stone pavements, it is known as “Calçada Portuguesa”.
 Even if it is beautiful to see and walk on, it is dangerous as well because it is extremely slippery.

 Top Tips: Don’t walk on it with high heels, do it just if you are an expert.